Etiologies of Hemoptysis

 It is important to exclude the following causes on chest X-rays of patients presenting with hemoptysis: masses, pneumonia, chronic lung disease, or alveolar opacities.
 Focal or diffuse alveolar opacities can be related to focal or diffuse lung hemorrhage respectively.
 Additionally, lung contusions can be identified on chest X-rays in trauma patients.

-Unfortunately, while a negative chest X-ray can be reassuring in the exclusion of immediate life-threatening conditions, it is usually not sufficient to exclude other causes of hemoptysis such as malignant lung disease.
-Therefore, a negative chest X-ray in a patient who is hemodynamically stable warrant further more sophisticated imaging modalities to be used.
+Unfortunately, while a negative chest X-ray can be reassuring in the exclusion of immediate life-threatening conditions, it is usually not sufficient to exclude other causes of hemoptysis, such as malignant lung disease, therefore, a negative chest X-ray in a patient who is hemodynamically stable warrants further more sophisticated imaging modalities to be used.

 Patients with massive hemoptysis are good candidates for rigid or flexible bronchoscopy which can identify the origin of the bleed and perhaps provide treatment.
-The role of bronchoscopy in patients with non-massive hemoptysis is questionable due to the fact that a recent study demonstrated the cause of hemoptysis was identified only in 8% of patients presenting with hemoptysis who underwent bronchoscopy and in 77% in patients who underwent multi-detector computed tomography (MDCT).
+The role of bronchoscopy in patients with non-massive hemoptysis is questionable due to the fact that a recent study demonstrated the cause of hemoptysis was identified only in 8% of patients presenting with hemoptysis that underwent a bronchoscopy and in 77% of patients who underwent multi-detector computed tomography (MDCT).